 Say I stop farming.
 Can I cash in my shares?

 Yes, you simply contact the Secretary to request your shares be redeemed.
-Our Constitution requires this to be at the discretion of the Directors therefore while redemption cannot be guaranteed, in the entire history of the co-operative, redemption requests have always been honoured.
+Our Constitution requires this to be at the discretion of the Directors therefore while redemption cannot be guaranteed and is dependent of the cashflow of the Cooperative.

 What is the minimum shareholding?